phannan/OITStyleGuide/StyleGuide.md

 * Don't do a getch() at the end of your program.
 It is depricated.
 * Don't use other methods for keeping your console app on the screen.
 Instead use Ctrl-F5 to run or add breakpoints.

+## Check your spelling and grammar on your output
+* The user will turn on the bozo bit if you leave in spelling or grammatical errors.
+Copy your output into a word docuiment if you need to.

+### Unstructured Jumping
++ If *goto's* you use, cranky instructor you will make.
+Many points will you lose.
++ In 116,126, 136 we will only use *break* statements connected to a switch statement.
+There are situations where it is reasonable to use breaks and in these classes we wont.
+You may only use them if you can make a cogent arugument for a break and you get permision _in advance_.
++ In 116,126, 136 we will not use *continue* statements.
+There are situations where it is reasonable to use continue statements and in these classes we wont.
+You may only use them if you can make a cogent arugument and you get permision _in advance_.

 ## auto
 * Ask permission before using auto.
 You will need to convince the instructor that you understand the pros and cons of your choice.

-## Check your spelling and grammar on your output
-* The user will turn on the bozo bit if you leave in spelling or grammatical errors.
-Copy your output into a word docuiment if you need to.

 ## Descriptive and Consistent Naming